hellerve/blog/wip/Carp.md

 <div class="figure-label">Fig. 6: All data literals.</div>

 As you can see, there aren’t that many native data types.
 That’s alright, though, because we can define our own data types.
-They are similar to structs with a few autogenerated functions associated with them, meaning they can only have data.
-I personally like my data types like that.
+They are similar to structs, and have a few autogenerated functions associated with them, meaning they can only have data.
+That's how I personally like my data types to be.

 ```
 (deftype Point2D [x Int, y Int])